forsvarir/Mud/Roadmap.md

 ### TO DO (priority order):

+* User player where possible, rather than principal/sessionh
 * Add the concept of a 'Room' to limit visibility.
 * Improve "tell" command processing, including error conditions
 * Develop command processor - possibly tokeniser, command classes?